TBR-Group-software/amount_input_formatter/README.md

 ## Be Aware

-While this package mainly operates on `String` values it also provides access to the `double` value of the formatted decimal number as well as number parsing, so it is susceptible to the issues that are tied to Dart's standard `double` implementation as it is based on the IEEE 754 standard for floating-point arithmetic, which has a finite precision.
+While this package mainly operates on String values it also provides access to the double value of the formatted decimal number, as well as number parsing.
+So it is susceptible to issues that are tied to Dart's standard double implementation.
+It is based on the IEEE 754 standard for floating-point arithmetic, which has a finite precision.
 As a result, some numbers cannot be represented exactly, leading to small rounding errors in calculations.

 <b>But</b> you should be alright as long as the maximum precision of fractional digits needed for your case is under four digits. </br>
 If not, or if you need to perform mathematical operations on decimals, then you should consider developing a custom solution using something in line with the [`decimal`](https://pub.dev/packages/decimal).